 Not all scope-and-sequences are created equal.

 For example, a lot of time can be spent on studying US history.
-A lot of American-based all-in-one boxed curriculums will spend years on just US history alone.
+Many American-based all-in-one boxed curriculums will spend years on just US history alone.
 But, no offense to you Americans, the US isn’t the only country in the world, and by focusing on the US to the exclusion of all other history can lead to a myopic worldview.
-There is at least 6000 years of recorded history to study — I plan on teaching my children an overview of all 6000 years.
+There is at least 6000 years of recorded history to study!
+Personally, I plan on teaching my children a (hopefully) more balanced study of all 6000 years.

 An all-in-one curriculum, such as SonLight or Abeka, will include a full scope and sequence for each grade as part of their kit.
 If you plan on using a full boxed curriculum, you will receive their year-plan or full K-12 year plan as part of your purchase, so you don’t need to worry about developing your own.